-The duty to make reasonable adjustments is an anticipatory one and therefore the setting needs to make plans in advance about what students with disabilities might require and what adjustments might need to be made.
-They should not wait until the students are on roll.
+The duty to make reasonable adjustments is an anticipatory one and therefore the setting needs to make plans in advance about what children and young people with disabilities might require and what adjustments might need to be made.
+They should not wait until the children and young people are on roll.